A war of traditional art vs digital art has been long waging since digital art has come into existence?

 Here’s how we do it:

 - You send us the photo(s) you want to get painted and mention the suggestions.
-For example, you want to change the background or want to add or remove people or morph your face with a king.
+For example, you want to change the background or want to add or remove people or morph your face for a king’s.

 - Our graphic designers use their amazing editing skills to make the desired changes to the photo (Digital art at work here).